nurlando04/Event-based-tactile-sensor/README.md

 # Event-based-tactile-sensor

+This project detects non-coliding objects using event-based camera and then sends coordinates of their center to ROS topic.

 First of all you need to download metavision SDK libraries following the instructions from the [Prophesee official page](https://www.prophesee.ai/metavision-intelligence-essentials-download-2-1/)